fitolobo/Learning-Rules-to-Hopfield-Type-Associative-Memories/README.md

 In particular, we implemented the Correlation, Projection and Storkey learning rules, applying the Hopfield neural network as an associative memory storing synthetic patterns.
 For the complex case we explore two models, using *splitsign* and *csign* activation functions.

 # Usage
+The main module of incremental learning in real and complex case is called ```ILearning.jl```.
 The main method for Storkey learning rules can be called in real case by
 ```julia
     W1 = ILearning.train(ILearning.first,U,nothing)
     W2 = ILearning.train(ILearning.second,U,nothing)